-CEU Course Description
+Course Description

-Hydraulic Principles CEU Training Course
+Pumping Principles CEU Training Course

-This short CEU course will review of hydraulic fundamentals and principles--from taking this CEU course, the student will develop an understanding of the engineering science pertaining to liquid pressure and flow.
+Review of pump operation, starting with hydraulic fundamentals and advancing to the electrical power and other related components of pumping water.
+The student will develop an understanding of the engineering science pertaining to liquid pressure, flow and pumping dynamics'.
 This course will cover the basics of hydraulic fundamentals commonly related to the study of the mechanical properties of water.
 This course will also examine hydrostatics or fluid mechanics as well as the history and development of pumps, hydraulics and the science of fluids.
-This training course will present several familiar topics in hydraulics and hydrostatics which often appear in most educational expositions of introductory science, and which are also of historical interest that can enliven a student's educational experience.
+This training course will present several familiar topics in pumping along with hydraulics and hydrostatics that often appear in most educational expositions of introductory science, and which are also of historical interest and can enliven a student's educational experience.
 You will not need any other materials for this course.

-Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Wastewater Treatment Operators, Wastewater Collection Operators, Industrial Wastewater Operators, Customer Service Professionals and General Backflow Assembly Testers--the target audience for this course is the person interested in working in a water or wastewater treatment or distribution/collection facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Wastewater Treatment Operators, Wastewater Collection Operators, Industrial Wastewater Operators and General Backflow Assembly Testers.
+The target audience for this course is the person interested in working in a water or wastewater treatment or distribution/collection facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.